CrushedAsian255/orproxy/README.md

 ORProxy is a lightweight Express.js server that acts as a proxy for the OpenRouter API.
 It allows you to extend model specifications with additional parameters like quantization options, reasoning settings, and provider preferences using extra information in the model name.

+Disclaimer: This project is not officially licenced, endorsed, or developed by OpenRouter or their team.

 ## Features

 - **Model Parameter Parsing**: Extend model names with special parameters using the `$` delimiter